November 2

 and fierce and red, The mangled dead.

-it has its storms, it has its tides
+It has its storms, it has its tides

 and in its depths it has its pearls too.